Posts

 Address of Archbishop Emeritus Vlazny to Knights of Columbus

-Annual Assembly of the Oregon Knights of Columbus Pendleton, Oregon May 3, 2013 In the preface of today’s Mass we pray about today’s apostle saints in these words: “You, Eternal Shepherd, do not desert your flock, but through the blessed apostles watch over and protect it always, so that it may be governed by those you have appointed shepherds to lead it in the name of your son.”
-This feast of Saints Philip and James comes quickly after our great Easter feast.
+The following is Archbishop Emeritus Vlazny's homily from the Opening Mass of the 2013 Convention of the Oregon State Knights of Columbus.
+His office was kind enough to send me a copy.
+The only difference I can see from the homily I heard is that Bishop Liam Cary actually did make the opening Mass.
+Annual Assembly of the Oregon Knights of Columbus Pendleton, Oregon May 3, 2013 In the preface of today’s Mass we pray about today’s apostle saints in these words: ā€œYou, Eternal Shepherd, do not desert your flock, but through the blessed apostles watch over and protect it always, so that it may be governed by those you have appointed shepherds to lead it in the name of your son.ā€ This feast of Saints Philip and James comes quickly after our great Easter feast.
 Your bishops, Archbishop Sample and Bishop Cary, and I have been called upon in God’s providence, to serve as successors to the apostles, to share in the work of the Eternal Shepherd and to guide his flock.
-You, my brothers and sisters, are among our most treasured collaborators and friends.
-I am delighted to be with you here in Pendleton as we begin this annual assembly of our Oregon Knights of Columbus.
-On behalf of Archbishop Sample and Bishop Cary, neither of whom was able to be with us for this gathering, I thank you most sincerely for all you do to support us in our apostolic tasks.
+You, my broth...

 Egg Hunt